 High School: Lettered four years in baseball and three years in basketball at Damonte Ranch High School in Reno, Nev. ...
 Had a batting average of .445 senior season ...
 Holds Damonte Ranch High School record for stolen bases with 42 ...
 First-team All-North for the Reno Gazette Journal ...
 First team All-Conference Division I Northern-Sierra ...
 Second team All-American at second base.

-Undecided major ...
+Majoring in economics ...
 Son of Joe and Dana Bridgman ...
 Grew up watching the Wolf Pack and always wanted to play for his hometown team ...
 Enjoys water sports and spending time with his family ...
 Career highlights include a leadoff home run in a high school regional playoff game his senior season.